backdrop-contrib/smart_ip/README.txt

 Another source of Smart IP is the IPInfoDB.com service which also uses Maxmind's database, in this case IPInfoDB.com will handle database resource load instead of your server's database.
-By default the use of IPInfoDB.com service as source is disabled.
+By default the use of IPInfoDB.com service as source is enabled.
 If IPInfoDB.com is desired to
 handle database resource load, it can be configured at Smart IP admin page settings.

 Note: The Smart IP database is empty upon initial installation of this module.
 Either manually